Sai-Kumar1729/Cosmic_Classifier/README.md

 Open `code.ipynb` in Jupyter Notebook and execute the cells in order.

 ## 🏆 Results
-- The model achieves high accuracy using optimized parameters.
+- The model achieves high accuracy of 90.086% using optimized parameters.
 - Predictions are consistent across train and test datasets.

 ## 📌 Contributing